 Preferred securities can offer higher income potential compared to other fixed income sectors.
 Primarily investment grade securities, their low correlation to other fixed income sectors and equities may also strengthen portfolio construction in an uncertain environment.
-We find the fundamentals of preferred securities especially attractive today.
-Market inefficiencies may also provide opportunities to add alpha to fixed income portfolios, and certain structures may have tax advantages.
+Market inefficiencies may also provide opportunities to add alpha in actively managed strategies, and certain structures may have tax advantages.

 - Tax-advantaged income potential, since many preferred security structures pay qualified dividend income (QDI)

-- Reduced interest rate sensitivity through fixed-to-floating rate coupon structures
+- Reduced interest rate sensitivity through non-fixed-rate coupon structures

 - Predominantly investment grade securities to help manage credit risk

-- Inherent market structure inefficiencies that may create alpha opportunities for active managers
+- Inefficiencies may create alpha opportunities for active managers

-- Strong fundamentals of the banking sector, the largest segment of the preferred universe
+- Strong and improving fundamentals of the banking sector, the largest segment of the preferred universe

 What is a preferred security?

 Preferred securities don’t fit neatly into a traditional asset allocation category, as they contain features of both stocks and bonds.
 A preferred security can be classified as either debt or equity on the balance sheet, depending on its features.
 The easiest way to identify preferred securities is by their placement within the corporate capital structure.